department-of-veterans-affairs/vets-design-system-documentation/src/_components/link/index.md

 {% include storybook-preview.html story="components-va-link--default" link_text="va-link" %}

 ### Active

+{% include storybook-preview.html story="components-va-link--active" link_text="active va-link" %}

 - For links that have less hierarchy than an Action Link, we recommend using an Active Link.
 Active Links can be accompanied by a right-facing chevron icon for more emphasis.
 - Active links can be seen on [Hub pages]({{ site.baseurl }}/patterns/templates/hub#example)
 - Active link text is bold.

-{% include storybook-preview.html story="components-va-link--active" link_text="active va-link" %}

 ### Download

+{% include storybook-preview.html story="components-va-link--download" link_text="download va-link" %}

 - Use for download links including but not limited to PDFs and Excel files.
 The download icon is optional but encouraged.
 - When using for a PDF, use only for linking directly to a PDF, not as a trigger for a process that generates a PDF.
 For [generating a PDF, use a button](#links-vs-buttons).
-- Structure: fa-download icon + 8px margin + Link text (PDF, page count)

-{% include storybook-preview.html story="components-va-link--download" link_text="download va-link" %}

 ### Video

+{% include storybook-preview.html story="components-va-link--video" link_text="video va-link" %}

 - Use when linking directly to a YouTube video.
-- Structure: fa-play-circle icon + 8px margin + Video link text

-{% include storybook-preview.html story="components-va-link--video" link_text="video va-link" %}

 ### Channel

+{% include storybook-preview.html story="components-va-link--channel" link_text="channel va-link" %}

 - Use when linking to a YouTube channel.
-- Structure: fa-youtube icon + 8px margin + YouTube channel name

-{% include storybook-preview.html story="components-va-link--channel" link_text="channel va-link" %}

 ## Usage